leynos/concordat-vale/docs/stilyagi-design.md

       `uvx --from https://github.com/leynos/stilyagi.git@v0.1.0 stilyagi update-tengo-map
       --source <src> --dest <dest> --type <t>` command.
 Unknown actions, invalid value types, or non-table entries are rejected at parse time.
+    Keep the pinned `stilyagi` source aligned with every other invocation in this repository (Makefile, workflow, user guide) so packaging, installation, and post-sync steps all run against the same release.
 - Setting the environment variable `STILYAGI_SKIP_MANIFEST_DOWNLOAD=1` skips manifest retrieval and falls back to the built-in defaults.
 This keeps tests and offline workflows deterministic while retaining manifest support for real